 drivers for decades now, yet it seems that they’re designed for

 failure.
 According to a study by the Southern California Research Institute,

 32% of individuals in a laboratory setting who were judged to have a BAC

 above the legal limit were actually below the level.
-If field sobriety

-for suspicion of driving under the influence?
+pulled over for suspicion of driving under the influence?

 Why Are Field Sobriety Tests Used?

 To begin, let’s get a better understanding of what a field sobriety

 test is.
 The National Highway Traffic and Safety Administration (NHTSA)